18vijayb/TwitchChatVideoRenderer/README.md

 2. Python interpreter and pip.
 Install dependencies with `pip install -r requirements.txt`
 3. Twitch dev credentials - client-id and client-secret - from [here](https://dev.twitch.tv/console/apps/).
 Make an account, create a dummy app, and grab the credentials.

-python TCVR.py --help for more detailed info
+`python TCVR.py --help for more detailed info`

-python TCVR.py --client_id {YOUR CLIENT ID} --client_secret {YOUR CLIENT SECRET} --output {OUTPUT DIRECTORY} --video {Twitch VOD ID} --start_time {START TIME OF CHAT} --duration {DURATION OF CHAT}
+`python TCVR.py --client_id {YOUR CLIENT ID} --client_secret {YOUR CLIENT SECRET} --output {OUTPUT DIRECTORY} --video {Twitch VOD ID} --start_time {START TIME OF CHAT} --duration {DURATION OF CHAT}`

 You only need client_secret and client_id on first run.
-After that you only need
+After that you only need VOD id is the minimum parameter requirement.

 To fine tune your video, check out ChatSettings.py